Chelsea Pensioner

-A Chelsea Pensioner, or In-Pensioner, is a resident at the Royal Hospital Chelsea, a retirement home and nursing home for former members of the British Army located in Chelsea, London.
+A Chelsea Pensioner, or In-Pensioner, is a resident at the Royal Hospital Chelsea, an Old Soldiers' retirement home and nursing home for former members of the British Army located in Chelsea, London.
 The Royal Hospital Chelsea is home to 300 retired British soldiers, male and female (the latter since 2009), and is located on Royal Hospital Road.
 Historically, the term "Chelsea Pensioner" applied more widely, referring to both In-Pensioners and Out-Pensioners who live elsewhere.

 In- and Out-Pensioners

 The Royal Hospital was founded by King Charles II in 1682 as a retreat for veterans.
 The provision of a hostel rather than the payment of pensions was inspired by Les Invalides in Paris.

 During the reign of King William III and Queen Mary II, the Royal Hospital was still under construction so they introduced a system for distribution of army pensions in 1689.
 The pension was to be made available to all former soldiers who had been injured in service, or who had served for more than 20 years.

 By the time the Royal Hospital was completed, there were more pensioners than places available in the Royal Hospital.
 Eligible ex-soldiers who could not be housed in the Hospital were termed Out-Pensioners, receiving their pension from the Royal Hospital but living outside it.
 In-Pensioners, by contrast, surrender their army pension and live within the Royal Hospital.
 A number of veterans were incorporated into the Corps of Invalids from 1688 to 1802, receiving the equivalent of the out-pension in exchange for performing garrison duty.

 In 1703 there were 51 Out-Pensioners.
 By 1815 this had risen to 36,757.
 The Royal Hospital remained responsible for distributing army pensions until 1955, following which the phrase "Out-Pensioner" became less common, and "Chelsea Pensioner" was used largely to refer to "In-Pensioners".